 Ongoing & Upcoming Events

 Surf's Up!
 Billed as the largest all-Woodie event in the world, the Wavecrest Woodie Show started out as a surf contest on the beach in back of the Wavecrest Hotel in Encinitas.
-A few Woodie wagons began showing up, and the rest is history.
 Cars On Line was onsite to catch the action.
 Read more about the fun-filled weekend here.

 The NASCAR guys are not at the Charlotte Motor Speedway this weekend, but you wouldn't know it by the number of people converging on the track.
-What everyone is coming to see, is the 2014 Fall Charlotte AutoFair.
-This combination swap meet, manufacturer's midway, car corral, car show has loads of activities for the entire family, making it a natural outing that everyone can enjoy.
+The 2014 Fall Charlotte AutoFair, combination swap meet, manufacturer's midway, car corral, and car show, has something for everyone.
+If you're a car enthusiast, this is the place to be.
 Read more.

 Part American and part Italian, the Hudson Italia was a Hail Mary effort by the Hudson Motor company to rev up sales with a flashy two-seater sports car in 1954.
 Although it came too late, its short production run of only 26 vehicles has assured it a place in automotive history as one of the rarest cars of the '50s.
 Read more.